Bangladesh Cricket: 14-Man Squad For Landmark Australia Test Revealed — With One Surprising Comeback

 The first Bangladesh vs. Australia Test match is scheduled to open on Sunday, August 27, at Sher-e-Bangla National Cricket Stadium in Mirpur, Dhaka, Bangladesh — late Saturday night for cricket fans viewing in the United States.

-[Featured Image By Gareth Copley/Getty Images]
+[Featured Image by Gareth Copley/Getty Images]